Avalon: Connection to Glastonbury

-Though no longer an island in the 12th century, the high conical bulk of Glastonbury Tor in today's South-West England had been surrounded by marsh prior to the draining of fenland in the Somerset Levels.
+Though no longer an island in the 12th century, the high conical bulk of Glastonbury Tor in today's South-West England.
+Today, it is a rock outcrop in the town of Glastonbury, situated about 15 miles (25 kilometres) from the sea, but had been surrounded by marsh before the draining of fenland in the Somerset Levels.
 In ancient times, Ponter's Ball Dyke would have guarded the only entrance to the island.
 The Romans eventually built another road to the island.
 Glastonbury's earliest name in Welsh was the Isle of Glass, which suggests that the location was at one point seen as an island.
 At the end of the 12th century, Gerald of Wales wrote in De instructione principis:

 Around 1190, monks at Glastonbury Abbey claimed to have discovered the bones of Arthur and his wife Guinevere.
 The discovery of the burial is described by chroniclers, notably Gerald, as being just after King Henry II's reign when the new abbot of Glastonbury, Henry de Sully, commissioned a search of the abbey grounds.
 At a depth of 5 m (16 feet), the monks were said to have discovered an unmarked tomb with a massive treetrunk coffin and, also buried, a lead cross bearing the inscription:

 Accounts of the exact inscription vary, with five different versions existing.
 One popular today, made famous by Malory, claims "Here lies Arthur, the king that was and the king that shall be" (Hic iacet Arthurus, rex quondam rexque futurus), also known in the now-popular variant "the once and future king" (rex quondam et futurus).
 The earliest is by Gerald in Liber de Principis instructione c.
 1193, who wrote that he viewed the cross in person and traced the lettering.
 His transcript reads: "Here lies buried the famous Arthurus with Wenneveria his second wife in the isle of Avalon" (Hic jacet sepultus inclitus rex Arthurus cum Wenneveria uxore sua secunda in insula Avallonia).
-He wrote that inside the coffin were two bodies, whom Giraldus refers to as Arthur and "his queen"; the bones of the male body were described as being gigantic.
+He wrote that in the coffin were two bodies, whom Giraldus refers to as Arthur and "his queen"; the male body's bones were described as gigantic.
 The account of the burial by the chronicle of Margam Abbey says three bodies were found, the other being that of Mordred; Richard Barber argues that Mordred's name was airbrushed out of the story once his reputation as a traitor was appreciated.
-The story is today seen as an example of pseudoarchaeology.
-Historians generally dismiss the authenticity of the find, attributing it to a publicity stunt performed to raise funds to repair the Abbey, which had been mostly burned in 1184.